-To find the beginning of medicine at Duke, you have to look back to the mid-1920's and the final years of a man named James Buchanan Duke.
-An extremely talented businessman, Duke built his fortunes in the tobacco and textile industries.
+The concept for Duke Medicine began in the mid-1920s during the final years James Buchanan Duke’s life.
 In 1924, he used $40 million to establish the Duke Endowment and directed that 6 million be used to transform Trinity College into Duke University.
 The next year, upon his death, he made an additional bequest to the Endowment and the University, including $4 million to establish a medical school, hospital and nurses home.